Hong Kong police reveal alleged plot to bomb train stations and courts - KVIA

 Officers said they found an “operation manual” which allegedly contained plans for an attack in early July.
 Police said the main source of the group’s financial resources was among those arrested.

+Speaking at her weekly news conference ahead of the announcement by the police, Hong Kong Chief Executive Carrie Lam warned of “underground hidden terrorist activities” and urged the public “to join hands to say no to violence.”

+“We should not find any excuses for attackers.
+Violence is violence,” she said.

-The case was investigated by the Hong Kong Police Department’s National Security Division, which is also probing an incident last week in which a man stabbed a police officer from behind before dying by suicide.
+The alleged plot was investigated by the Hong Kong Police Department’s National Security Division, which is also probing an incident last week in which a man stabbed a police officer from behind before dying by suicide.

 The national security unit was enacted shortly after Beijing promulgated a national security law for Hong Kong last year, without any input from local leaders.